General Visitor Information

 Visiting the State House

-The State House is open to the public every day from 9:00 a.m. - 5:00 p.m., except Christmas and New Years Day.
-To help make your visit to the Maryland State House more enjoyable, and to provide you with an understanding of its rich and historic past, self-guided tour information is available in the Office of Interpretation on the first floor.
+The State House is open to the public every day from 8:30 a.m. - 5:00 p.m., except Christmas and New Years Day.
+To help make your visit to the Maryland State House more enjoyable, and to provide you with an understanding of its rich and historic past, self-guided tour information is available by the Archives Room on the first floor.

 Download a copy of the State House brochure